 Backyard suites are a popular type of “home improvement” project being taken up by many homeowners in cities across Canada.
 As these types of projects become more prevalent in Calgary, we have been asked repeatedly about the procedures and costs associated with utility connections.

-As Calgary’s premier garage suite builder, we’d like to share some vital information regarding utility connections for any backyard suite.
+As Calgary’s premier garage suite builder, we’d like to share some critical information regarding utility connections for backyard suite builds.
 So, here are answers to several of the most common questions we get about utility connections for garage suites in Calgary!

-If you still have questions about your potential project after reading our Q&A below, don’t hesitate to contact us anytime or give us a call at 403-797-4918 and we will be happy to assist you!
-Also see:
+If you have further questions about your potential project after reading our Q&A below, don’t hesitate to contact us anytime or give us a call at 403-797-4918 and we will be happy to assist you!

 Q#1 – Are sewer and water connections included in the price for my garage suite?